Environment Field Team Leader

 • Lead team members through adverse weather conditions, including heat and humidity, cold, rain, exposure to biting and stinging insects, hiking with tools and gear over difficult terrain, and sleeping in tents with limited access to cellular service and internet, often in remote locations.

 LOCATION: The training facility will be based in Raymond, ME.
 Service project during training will be held at other locations, such as Camden Hills State Park.
 Field projects after training are conducted state-wide in National and State Parks, Public Lands, Municipalities, and non-profit organizations.

 MCC Office: 54 Independence Drive, Augusta, ME 04330

-Full time, 40+ hours a week.
+TIME REQUIREMENTS: Full-time, 40+ hours per week.
 It is typical to have a varied schedule.
-Overnights, weekends, training and service days required.
+Overnights, weekends, training days, and occasional service events are required.

 • Have the desire to learn, serve others, and make a difference